ajowyit/azure-network-protocols/README.md

 </p>

 <p>
-- We are now connected to the windows-vm in Azure from our Home Lab using RDP!
-Now use windows-vm's browser, "Edge", and go to www.wireshark.org to dowload Wireshark to the VM.
-Wireshark is a network protocol analzyer that lets you see what's happening on your network at a miscroscopic level.
-We will use this tool to observe network traffic with various protocols.
+- Now we're connected to the windows-vm in Azure from our Home Lab using RDP!
+Open the virtual machine's browser, "Microsoft Edge".
+Go to www.wireshark.org to dowload Wireshark on the virtual machine using default settings.
+We will use this Wireshark to observe network traffic with various protocols.
 </p>
 <br />